Gehad28/library-management-system/README.md

 ## Overview

 This project is an Angular-based web application designed to facilitate the management of library operations.
-It utilizes RESTful APIs for seamless communication with a Django backend.
+It utilizes RESTful APIs for seamless communication with a Flask backend.

 *The Backend is implemented by [Rana Essam](https://github.com/RanaEssam03) in [Library-Management-System](https://github.com/RanaEssam03/Library-Management-System/tree/main/backend)*